Now that spring has sprung and summer is coming quick on the horizon, you’re probably feeling the pressure to look your best.

 The liquid used in these lotions contains dihydroxyacetone (DHA), a sugar molecule that changes your pigmentation when it interacts with the amino acids within the outer layers of your skin.

 For an artificial tan to manifest, it can take anywhere between two to hour hours.
-In general, spray tans start to fade within 3-7 days as the skin naturally exfoliates itself which, for many people, doesn’t seem worth the hassle.
+In general, spray tans start to fade within 3-7 days as the skin naturally exfoliates itself which, for many people, may not seem worth the hassle.

 Additionally, it’s worth asking: Is DHA safe?

 The FDA has approved DHA usage for human skin.
-However, the FDA is adamant that DHA isn’t safe for other parts of your body like your eyes, lips, and mucous membranes.
+However, the FDA has stated that DHA isn’t safe for other parts of your body like your eyes, lips, and mucous membranes.

 Though these salons give their customers goggles and nose-plugs, it’s not a full-proof method for protection.